HSF/hsf.github.io/_gsocproposals/2022/proposal_Julia-jet-reconstruction.md

 Over the years the community have developed several well-tested algorithms for doing this.
-One of the most popular is the [*anti-kt* algorithm][antikt], which has a community standard implementation as part of the [FastJet package][fastjet].
+One of the most popular is the [*anti-kt* algorithm][antikt], which has a community standard implementation as part of the [FastJet package][fastjet]. <!-- markdown-link-check-disable-line -->

 ## Task ideas and expected results